Lt. Hon. Leopold Francis Scarlett1

 F, #1350, b.
 1659, d.
 8 March 1702

-Elisabeth Hollander von Bernau was born in 1659 at Schaffhausen, Germany.
+Elisabeth Hollander von Bernau was born in 1659 at Schaffhausen, Switzerland.
 She married Karl I Ludwig Kurfürst von der Pfalz, son of Friedrich V von der Pfalz, King of Bohemia and Elizabeth Stuart, Princess of England, on 11 December 1679.
 She died on 8 March 1702.

 Child of Elisabeth Hollander von Bernau and Karl I Ludwig Kurfürst von der Pfalz